eyzx7x/docs-supergluu-prod/3.0.0/sources/admin-guide/index.md

 > oxLastAccessTime: 20170
 > ```

-(c) Delete the oxID DN.
+(c) Delete the oxID DN

 Now the old device is gone, and the user can enroll a new device following the instructions above, regarding registering a new device.